 The Sugarloaf Mountaint, Morro da Urca and the Christ the Redeemer can be visited in the same day and if you’d prefer to do it with an organized tour, here are some options:

 4. Have brunch at Parque Lage

 I was surprised to see that Parque Lage doesn’t appear in many Rio travel guides and isn’t considered to be among the top attractions.
 I don’t know if it’s because my childhood heroes Snoop Dogg and Pharrell featured Parque Lage in one of their music videos, but I absolutely loved visiting this place.

 Parque Lage is a public park at the base of Corcovado Mountain where you can wander through a tropical forest, listen to birds chirping and see monkeys jumping from one jackfruit tree to another.
+Between the trees, you’ll find a mysterious tower, a cave and an aquarium.
 With its lush vegetation and a relatively small amount of tourists, the park offers a really nice tranquil space if you want a break from the bustling city.
-Between the trees, you’ll find a mysterious tower, a cave and an aquarium, which in some ways reminded me of Quinta da Regaleira in Portugal although at a much smaller scale.
-Unfortunately, it was raining when we visited the park.
-I imagine it looks even more beautiful with clear skies and sunshine.
-Entering Parque Lage is free of charge.
+Visiting the park is free of charge.

 Pro tip: Arrive at the cafeteria early to beat the crowds, to get some nice photos and to be seated at a good table.
 If you arrive late there will literally be a queue of people wanting to take a photo in front of the bright blue pool.